 - Complete the courses within three years.

-The liberal arts graduate certificate in social justice requires four courses:
+The liberal arts graduate certificate in social justice requires four courses or 16 credits:

 - Social justice foundational course (choose one course from select group)

 - Electives (choose any three courses from select group)

 Courses taken before the 2016–17 academic year do not apply toward this certificate.